The House System

 - The Form One to Form Four year groups live in dormitories, overseen by a prefect whose study/bedroom is attached to the dormitory.
 Boys in the Lower and Upper Sixth live in their own Study/bedrooms.

-The virtues of the House System are that boys are taught discipline and responsibility.
+The virtues of the House System are that boys / girls are taught discipline and responsibility.
 As they progress their privileges increase, as does their responsibility in the House.
 This helps develop leadership and man-management skills.
-The dormitory system allows boys from very diverse backgrounds to live and work together and this fosters team spirit and camaraderie, while lasting and meaningful friendships are forged.
+The dormitory system allows boys / girls from very diverse backgrounds to live and work together and this fosters team spirit and camaraderie, while lasting and meaningful friendships are forged.